DataDog/integrations-core/active_directory/README.md

 ## Setup
 ### Installation

-The Agent's Active directory check is packaged with the Agent, so simply [install the Agent][4] on your servers.
+The Agent's Active directory check is included in the [Datadog Agent][4] package, so you don't need to install anything else on your servers.

 ### Configuration